-- The Age Discrimination Act of 1975 prohibits discrimination based on age (42 USC 6101). - Executive Order 12250 (28 CFR Part 41) requires consistent and effective implementation of various laws prohibiting discriminatory practices in programs receiving federal funding assistance, including Title VI of the Civil Rights Act of 1964. - Executive Order 12898 (28 CFR 50) from 1994 directs federal agencies to evaluate impacts on low-income and minority populations and ensure that there are not disproportionate adverse environmental, social, and economic impacts on communities, specifically low-income and minority populations.
-This order also directs federal agencies to provide enhanced public participation where programs may affect such populations. - USDOT Order on Environmental Justice (DOT Order 5610.2) from 1997 describes how the principles in the Executive Order are to be incorporated into programs and activities.
-The Order states that the USDOT will not carry out any program, policy or activity that will have a disproportionately high and adverse effect on minority or low-income populations unless mitigation measures or alternatives that would avoid the adverse impacts are not practicable. - FHWA Order 6640.23 from 1998 contains policies and procedures for the FHWA to use in complying with Executive Order 12898.
+- The Age Discrimination Act of 1975 prohibits discrimination based on age (42 USC 6101). - Executive Order 12250 (28 CFR Part 41) requires consistent and effective implementation of various laws prohibiting discriminatory practices in programs receiving federal funding assistance, including Title VI of the Civil Rights Act of 1964. - Executive Order 12898 (28 CFR 50) directs federal agencies to evaluate impacts on low-income and minority populations and ensure that there are not disproportionate adverse environmental, social, and economic impacts on communities, specifically low-income and minority populations.
+This order also directs federal agencies to provide enhanced public participation where programs may affect such populations.
+US Department of Transportation (USDOT) Order 6640.23 contains policies and procedures for the FHWA to use in complying with Executive Order 12898. - USDOT Order on Environmental Justice (DOT Order 5610.2) describes how the principles in the Executive Order are to be incorporated into programs and activities.
+The Order states that the USDOT will not carry out any program, policy or activity that will have a disproportionately high and adverse effect on minority or low-income populations unless mitigation measures or alternatives that would avoid the adverse impacts are not practicable.

-- Executive Order 13166 intends to improve access to federally conducted and assisted programs and activities for those who because of national origin have limited English language proficiency (LEP).
+Executive Order 13166 intends to improve access to federally conducted and assisted programs and activities for those who because of national origin have limited English language proficiency (LEP).
 The Order requires federal agencies to review services, identify any needed services and develop and implement a program so that LEP populations have meaningful access.
 LEP guidance from the US Department of Justice sets compliance standards that federal fund recipients must follow to ensure that programs and services provided in English are accessible to LEP individuals, and thereby do not discriminate on the basis of national origin (protection afforded under the 1964 Civil Rights Act, Title VI).
 US Department of Transportation Policy Guidance: Federal Register, Vol. 70, No. 239, pages 74087-74100, Dec.
+14, 2005.

-14, 2005. - FHWA and FTA Memorandum on Title VI Requirements (October 7, 1999) clarifies Title VI requirements in metropolitan and statewide planning.
+FHWA and FTA Memorandum on Title VI Requirements (October 7, 1999) clarifies Title VI requirements in metropolitan and statewide planning.
 The memorandum provides division FHWA and FTA staff a list of proposed review questions to assess Title VI capability and provides guidance in assessing Title VI capability.
-Failure to comply can lead to a corrective action being issued by FTA and/or FHWA, and failure to address the corrective action can affect continued federal funding. - Administrative Regulations, 23 CFR 200 and 49 CFR 21 from Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) set requirements for state transportation departments to implement Title VI policies and procedures at the state and local levels.
+Failure to comply can lead to a corrective action being issued by FTA and/or FHWA, and failure to address the corrective action can affect continued federal funding.

+Administrative Regulations, 23 CFR 200 and 49 CFR 21 from Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) set requirements for state transportation departments to implement Title VI policies and procedures at the state and local levels.